 How to make this recipe

-Salmon bowls are simple and come together pretty quickly, especially if you make the coconut rice and dill sauce ahead of time (that’s what I often do).
-Here’s a quick summary of the recipe and you’ll find the full printable recipe at the bottom.
+This dish is simple and comes together pretty quickly, especially if you make the coconut rice and dill sauce ahead of time (that’s what I often do).
+Here’s a quick summary of the recipe and you’ll find the full, printable recipe at the bottom.

 - make the dill sauce.
 Stir together the sauce ingredients in a bowl.
 Cover and store in the refrigerator until you’re ready to assemble bowls.

 - cook the salmon.
-Prepare the salmon with seasoning and then place it on a baking sheet, lined with parchment or foil, and bake it for about 15 minutes or just until the salmon starts to flake.
+Prepare the salmon with lemon pepper seasoning and then place it on a baking sheet, lined with parchment or foil, and bake it for about 15 minutes or just until the salmon starts to flake.
 Be cautious not to overcook it.

 - serve and enjoy!
-Assemble salmon bowls with all of the components and dig in!
+Assemble salmon rice bowls with all of the components and dig in!